-The beta surface scans identified floor blocks in Unit 2 and three in Unit 3 that were slightly elevated.
+The beta surface scans identified five floor blocks (two in Unit 2 and three in Unit 3) that were slightly elevated.
 However, all of the Class 2 floor and equipment surface activity measurements were less than the guideline level of 1,000 dpm/100 cm.
 Beta surfaces scans and direct measurements of wall grid blocks S-46, S-47, and S-48 indicated surface beta levels ranging from 1,031 to 1,130 dpm/100 cm.
 The surface of all of these blocks was brick.
 Measurements on the outside surface of the same brick wall produced values ranging from 1,039 to 1,432 dpm/ 100 cm.
-These data indicate that the results are consistent with this specific type of construction material (i.e., brick) and are not indicative of residual contamination.
+This data indicates that the results are consistent with this specific type of construction material and are not indicative of residual contamination.

 Dose equivalent rates in the Class 2 areas compare favorably with the reference area results.
-The mean and standard deviation for the Class 2 and Reference areas are 3.7 $\pm$ 1.2 $\mu$ rem/hr and 2.7 $\pm$ 0.8 $\mu$ rem/hr, respectively.
+The mean and standard deviation for the Class 2 and Reference areas are $3.7 \pm 1.2 \,\mu$ rem/hr and $2.7 \pm 0.8 \,\mu$ rem/hr, respectively.